xXace8Xx/PageBar/README.md

 ## Configuration

+> Quick Reference: Pages here refers to individual files in ```page/```directory.
+Eaxh file is a collection of different modules to show on screen.

 ### Refresh Rate
 Refresh rate can be defined Individualy in evey Page by setting variable `UPDATE=<int-num>` anywhere outside the `page_(){...}` function. eg:-